-Table 3-1 Summary of Occupational and Accident Classification ----------- ---
+Table 3-1 Summary of Occupational and Accident Classification

 Broad area of research Criterion for Classification Category Brief Description Hazard identification Includes identification of hazardous energy sources and identification of hazardous processes and situations in a work system.
-Risk Assessment Risk assessment involves Search technique Criterion variable Indices are employed to Backward tracking Forward tracking Morphological Injury rate Approaches can be further divided in three categories: Biased reactive approach, analysed after occurrence of an accident; Biased proactive approach, depends heavily in previous knowledge of the system, backward and forward tracking methods fall under this category (i.e. Fault tree analysis(FTA), Event tree analysis (ETA), cause consequence analysis, Failure Mode Effect Analysis (FMEA), Failure Mode Effect and Criticality Analysis(FMECA); Unbiased proactive approach, hazard analysis is carried out without waiting for the events to occur and restrictive hazards assumptions, morphological methods fall in this category (i.e. hazard and operability (HAZOP), management oversight, risk tree (MORT) and system hazard identification, prediction and prevention (SHIPP) methodology.
-Risk assessment methodologies are classified as: Qualitative methods and quantitative methods. identifying potential threats, estimating their likelihood, and estimate risk of accident/injury (descriptive statistic).
-Lost time injury rate Severity index These categories can further be classified as deterministic, probabilistic, and combinatorial approaches.
+Search technique Backward tracking Forward tracking Morphological Approaches can be further divided in three categories: Biased reactive approach, analysed after occurrence of an accident; Biased proactive approach, depends heavily in previous knowledge of the system, backward and forward tracking methods fall under this category (i.e. Fault tree analysis(FTA), Event tree analysis (ETA), cause consequence analysis, Failure Mode Effect Analysis (FMEA), Failure Mode Effect and Criticality Analysis(FMECA); Unbiased proactive approach, hazard analysis is carried out without waiting for the events to occur and restrictive hazards assumptions, morphological methods fall in this category (i.e. hazard and operability (HAZOP), management oversight, risk tree (MORT) and system hazard identification, prediction and prevention (SHIPP) methodology.
+Risk Assessment Criterion variable Injury rate Risk assessment methodologies are classified as: Qualitative methods and Risk assessment involves identifying potential threats, estimating their likelihood, and estimating the consequences Indices are employed to estimate risk of accident/injury (descriptive statistic).
+Indices may be Lost-time injury frequency rate Lost time injury rate Severity index Occurrence probability quantitative methods.
+These categories can further be classified as deterministic, probabilistic, and combinatorial approaches.
 Quantitative methods are suitable when the risks are high, costs of detailed analyses are justified, and relevant data is available.
-The estimating the consequences Indices may be Lost-time injury frequency rate (LTIF), fatal accident rate (FAR), etc Occurrence probability Statistical distributions results are represented in the form of risk profiles.
-Qualitative risk assessment is more suitable when risks are low and small number of categories can cover entire range of consequences and likelihoods.
+The results are represented in the form of risk profiles.
+Qualitative risk assessment is more suitable when risks are low and small number of categories can cover (LTIF), fatal accident rate (FAR), etc Modeling technique Various models are proposed for assessing Statistical distributions Soft computing entire range of consequences and likelihoods.
 The results are represented in the form of risk matrices.
-Modeling technique Various models are proposed for assessing accident/injury risk.
-Soft computing Categorical scales Risk assessment process Includes two decisions: i)selection of criterion variables, and ii) Selection of modeling techniques.
-Accident Causation There are a number of accident examined by Gen-I: Accident proneness theory First generation (Gen-I) theories hold a primitive viewpoint towards accident causation.
-These theories hold a person's traits and unsafe behavior as responsible for accident. researchers over the years, these theories and models can be divided into four generations Generation Gen-II: Domino theory Gen-III: Injury epidemiology Gen-II theories conceptualize a chain of sequential events leading to an accident, and call these events as dominos.
+Risk assessment process Includes two decisions: i)selection of criterion variables, and ii) Selection of modeling techniques.
+Accident Causation There are a number of accident examined by researchers over the years, these theories and models can be divided into four generations Generation Categorical scalesGen-I:Accidentproneness theoryGen-II:Gen-II:Domino theoryGen-III:Injuryepidemiology First generation (Gen-I) theories hold a primitive viewpoint towards accident causation.
+These theories hold a person's traits and unsafe behavior as responsible for accident.
+Gen-II theories conceptualize a chain of sequential events leading to an accident, and call these events as dominos.
 Gen-III, injury epidemiology approach holds that accident prevention efforts do not necessarily lead to injury control in a work system.
 Uncontrolled energy transfer focused, control at pre-injury, injury and post injury stages.